 Laura Garon wrote in 2019: David was very much involved in the late sixties Salt Lake culture opening Kamaran Clothing located at 720 E. 1st South, and then later in 1971 opening Whole Earth Natural Foods located at 1026 2nd Avenue which he ran until his sister, and my dear old friend, Molly Ronniger took it over in 1976.

 Interior photos of Whole Earth Natural Foods courtesy of Molly Ronniger.

 After David was able to persuade Molly to take over running Whole Foods; he moved to Idaho where he took up organic farming, before anyone else was doing it and began to grow specialty organic potatoes creating a successful farming business.
 David Ronniger passed away on July 2, 2017.

-In 2019, the former gas station at the intersection has been replaced by a school, the former laundry is an art gallery, and the former Whole Earth Natural Foods is a restaurant, but the buildings and yards in the historic neighborhood surrounding this corner are largely recognizable from the Sixties, well-kept, and charming as ever.
+Cosmic history label marking the site of independent Whole Earth Natural Foods on 1026 Second Avenue, looking west — In 2019, the former gas station at the intersection had been replaced by a school, the former laundry was an art gallery, and the former Whole Earth Natural Foods was a restaurant, but the buildings and yards in the historic neighborhood surrounding this corner were still recognizable from the Sixties, as well-kept and charming as ever.

 Alternative Shops at the Corner of 700 East and 100 South

 Intermountain Guitar & Banjo and Wasatch Touring